CleanPlex amplicon sequencing technology for targeted DNA and RNA-Seq

 Below is a high-level targeted sequencing workflow (Figure 1) starting from DNA extraction to sequencing data analysis.
-The second step (target enrichment and library preparation) is a critical step of this workflow and often times determines the quality of the sequencing data.
+The target enrichment and library preparation workflow (Step 2) is critical and often times determines the quality of the sequencing data.

 Figure 2.
 CleanPlex DNA Target Enrichment and Library Preparation Workflow

 Figure 3.
 CleanPlex RNA Target Enrichment and Library Preparation Workflow